-The Keys Democrats are run by dedicated volunteers living in Monroe County to fight for Democratic candidates and legislation.
+The Florida Keys Democrats Leadership are dedicated volunteers living in Monroe County to fight for Democratic candidates and legislation.

 I am a lifelong Democrat, raised by union member parents in the 50’s/60’s.
 I spent 30 years in the transportation industry here in the Keys and when I retired, I decided retirement was too boring.
 I work part-time in accounting, another skill I acquired along the way at Fla Keys Community College.
 I served as Treasurer of the Democrat party for the last 4 years and have been a precinct captain for the last 5 years.
 I live in Key West, having moved here in 1978.

 Phil Dodderidge, originally from the Washington D.C. area, moved to Big Pine Key eight years ago with his wife Linda to enjoy all the Keys has to offer: sunshine, warmth, beautiful water, gorgeous sunsets, fishing, snorkeling, diving, boating, and the Keys life-style.
 Appalled at the 2016 election results, Phil became involved with the Florida Keys Democrats to help Bert Sise organize the Keys Democrats to reverse recent election trends by getting Democrats get elected to office in 2018 and 2020.

 Phil is the Precinct 16 Leader as well as the vice-chair of the Florida Keys Democrats.
 He has been instrumental in helping shape the Keys Democrats platform, messaging and developing canvassing materials for all the Precinct Leaders in the Keys.
 Additionally, he is the administrator for the Keys Dems Facebook page where they are getting over 2,000 page views a day.